davidsbatista/davidsbatista.net/about-me.md

 Hi!
 My name is David, I live in Berlin and I love to play with data and extract knowledge from large volumes of data, be it structured or unstructured, numbers or text.

 I hold a [Ph.D.] in Natural Laguange Processing and Machine Learning, where I explored and proposed new methods for [semantic relationship extraction].
-You can see a complete list of my publications as index on my [Google Schoolar] page.
+You can see a complete list of my publications as indexed on my [Google Schoolar] page.

 <!--<br>-->